-- 2. Explore the impact of cholesterol on dementia, and whether the use of statins lowers the risk of dementia in people with Down syndrome who have high cholesterol levels.
+- 2. Explore the impact and protective factors for age-related dementia, including complementary and alternative medicine products, exercise and diet, and whether the use of statins (including at what stage they are prescribed) lowers the risk of dementia in people with Down syndrome who have high cholesterol levels.
 (Status: In progress.) - 3.
 Explore the specific impact of post-menopausal hormone replacement therapy (HRT) use by women with Down syndrome.
-Women with Down syndrome experience menopause at earlier ages and are at increased risk for dementia compared to typically developing women who are older at the onset of menopause.
-Such studies should be aimed at producing sufficient data to show whether post-menopausal HRT reduces the cumulative risk for Alzheimer's disease, and to inform the optimal time and duration for post-menopausal HRT use.
+Women with Down syndrome experience menopause at earlier ages and are at increased risk for dementia compared to typically developing women.
+Such studies should be aimed at producing sufficient data to show whether post-menopausal HRT reduces the cumulative risk for Alzheimer's disease, and if so, to inform the optimal time and duration for post-menopausal HRT use.
 (Status: In progress.) - 4.
+Identify factors (medical, intellectual, social, familial) that may be protective for maximal independence and community inclusion.
+Such work may include: - Participation by individuals with Down syndrome in higher education, employment, volunteer work; and - Lifestyle factors, such as close relationships.

-As the lifespans of individuals with Down syndrome continues to increase, investigate the impact on families of caring for them as they age.
-Such work may include: - Identifying the factors that lead to positive and negative outcomes in families that include an individual with Down syndrome; - The impact on the family, including the individual with Down syndrome, as he or she leaves the school system; - Research on the health and lifespans of the parents, sibling educational attainment, and the intergenerational transmission of caregiving responsibilities and how best to foster those transitions.
+- 5. As the lifespans of individuals with Down syndrome continue to increase, investigate the impact on families of caring for them as they age.
+Such work may include: - Identifying the factors that lead to effective functioning or challenges in families that include an individual with Down syndrome; - The impact on the family, including the individual with Down syndrome, as he or she leaves the school system; and - Research on the health (including onset of Alzheimer's disease) and lifespans of the parents and siblings, and the health and educational attainment of siblings of individuals with Down syndrome, particularly as affected by the intergenerational transmission of caregiving responsibilities, and how best to foster those transitions.